 |The AdVac® technology works by using an adenovirus as a vector (a carrier) of an antigen’s genetic code, to mimic components of a pathogen (a bacterium, virus, or other disease-causing organism).
 Antigens (components of a pathogen) are produced to mimic the pathogen, without causing severe disease.|

 |When the body encounters the antigen the body will induce both a long-lasting humoral and cellular immune response against the antigen, by producing immune cells and antibodies.|

 |In the future, if the body encounters the actual pathogen, the body will be able to respond faster and more effectively, as immune cells and antibodies specific to the pathogen will be rapidly produced in the body to prevent the pathogen from inducing disease.|

-On March 30, 2020, Johnson & Johnson announced a lead vaccine candidate for COVID-19.
-The SARS-CoV-2 vaccine research program is leveraging Janssen’s AdVac® technology that provides the ability to rapidly develop new vaccine candidates.
+On March 30, 2020, Johnson & Johnson announced a lead vaccine candidate for COVID-19, Ad26.COV2.S.
+Our SARS-CoV-2 vaccine research program is leveraging Janssen’s AdVac® technology that provides the ability to rapidly develop new vaccine candidates.

-During the Ebola virus epidemic in West Africa, Janssen responded by accelerating Ebola virus vaccine development and scale up, resulting in the manufacturing of more than two million monovalent vaccine regimens in less than one year.
+During the Ebola epidemic in West Africa, Janssen responded by accelerating its Ebola vaccine development effort and scale up, resulting in the manufacturing of two million vaccine regimens in less than one year.
 This two-dose regimen, Zabdeno® (Ad26.ZEBOV) and Mvabea® (MVA-BN-Filo), is now approved by the European Commission.